yairda2/group3_mor_yesodot/README.md

 # group3_mor_yesodot
-Group 3 Doctor's appointments system: a system where patients can schedule appointments independtenly according to a doctor's schedule.
+Group 3 Doctor's appointments system: a system where patients can schedule appointments dependtenly according to a doctor's schedule.
 A doctor user can view his daily/weekly schedule according to appointments set by the patients.